 PHM is the national museum of democracy, telling the story of its development in Britain: past, present, and future.

-On this blog we share posts from the PHM team and other experts, with behind the scenes stories, coverage of PHM's exhibitions, events, and Learning Programme, and highlights from the museum's unique collection.
+On this blog we share posts from the PHM team and other experts, with behind the scenes stories, coverage of PHM's exhibitions and events, and highlights from the museum's unique collection.

 Journey through People’s History Museum’s (PHM) migration themed year with our top read blogs of 2021.
 From queer migrant journeys to the right to protest, thousands of you read about ideas worth fighting for on the PHM blog last year.
 These are the stories you enjoyed most.